DemondLove/Expedia-Hotel-Prediction-Workflow/README.md

 # Expedia-Hotel-Prediction-Workflow

-Workflow created to test the processing of a large dataset, using Spark and Amazon Web Services.
+Workflow created for the processing of a large dataset, using Spark and Amazon Web Services.

 We will be using the "Expedia Hotel Recommendations" Kaggle dataset: https://www.kaggle.com/c/expedia-hotel-recommendations/overview